thomashzhang/thomaszhang.com/_posts/network+/2020-07-09-network-plus-glossary.md

 - **MDIX** - "Automated way to electronically simulate a crossover connector."
 - **MMF (Multimode Fiber)** - This is an optical cable type generally for distances shorter than 1 km.
 It's got a bigger core which allows for multiple signals to transfer through it.
 "Multi-mode optical fiber is a type of optical fiber mostly used for communication over short distances, such as within a building or on a campus.
 Multi-mode links can be used for data rates up to 100 Gbit/s."
 - **MTRJ (Mechanical Transfer-Registered Jack)** - A type of optical connector, smaller than the LC connector type.
+- **NAC (Network Access Control)** - Checks the device on the network (like OS, make sure it's up to date) before allowing the device on the network.
 - **NAS (Network Attached Storage)** - Disk storage that goes over TCP/IP.
 - **NFC (Near Field Communication)** - Shorter distance than RFID.
 Communication of two electronic devices within 4-cm range.
+- **OFDM (Orthogonal Frequency Division Multiplexing)** - Type of frequency algorithm that uses modulate that can transmit over 52 data streams.
+Best for high data rates and better to resist interference among other channels.
 - **PAN (Personal Area Network)** - A type of network generally in a much smaller range (usually < 10 meters between connections).
 As an example, a bluetooth watch connected to your phone is considered a personal area network.
 USB connections are usually also considered a PAN.
 - **PD - Powered Device** - Specifically refers to devices that can operate through the PoE standard.
 - **Peer-to-Peer Model** - Think torrents or Bitcoin.
 Each device connects to peer devices to share files and connect.
 The benefit is redundancy and lower costs as there's no server involved.
 - **PSE - Power Sourcing Equipment** - The equipment that provides power over ethernet
 - **Ring Topology** - Cable runs in a circular loop and each device is connect on the ring.
 Only when a token ring is obtained by the device, then the device can talk on the network.
 Also not used that often today.
+- **RFI (Radio Frequency Interference)** - Overlapping channels ex. multiple networks on 2.4 GHz on the same channel.
 - **RFID (Radio Frequency ID)** - Electromagnetic to read data from a chip.
 - **RG-6** - Copper coax cable specification.
 This is a lot thicker insulation that provides better shielding.
 And actually has a thicker copper core as well for better signal transfer.
 All of this is compared to RG-59.
 - **RG-59** - Copper coax cable specification.
 Like RG-6, but thinner in all areas.
 Less shielding, thinner core, etc.